 In the early days of Tzu Chi, the Master and her Monastic disciples lived an austere lifestyle, faithfully practising the traditional values of self-discipline, frugality, diligence, and perseverance.
 Despite living in hardship, they were determined to raise funds for their charity work.
 Thus each nun made an extra pair of baby shoes daily, and the Master led 30 housewives (her lay disciples) to save 50 NT cents into their bamboo coin banks each day, to kick-start their work of relieving poverty.
 Today, the “Bamboo Bank Era” is regarded internationally as the origin of the organisation’s humanitarian spirit.

-From its humble beginnings in the rural east coast of Taiwan, Tzu Chi’s footprints of Great Love have spread to more than 90 nations worldwide, and it is now an international NGO with Special Consultative Status with the United Nations Economic and Social Council (UN ECOSOC).
+From its humble beginnings in the rural east coast of Taiwan, Tzu Chi’s footprints of Great Love have spread to 101 countries, and it is now an international NGO with Special Consultative Status with the United Nations Economic and Social Council (UN ECOSOC).
 The organisation focuses its efforts on its Four Missions of Charity, Medicine, Education, and Humanistic Culture, which have further extended to include Bone Marrow Donation, International Relief, Environmental Protection, and Community Volunteerism.